-OTHER EXTERNAL DIRECTORS

-• cribe the reasons why they cannot be cor ies whether with the company, its manag

-Name of director Reasons Company, director or shareholder with which the director has ties Profile
+OTHER EXTERNAL DIRECTORS Identify the other external directors and describe the reasons why they cannot be considered proprietary or independent directors, as well as their ties whether with the company, its management or its shareholders: Name of director Reasons Company, director or shareholder with which the director has ties Profile No data

-No data

-Total number of other directors N.A.

-% of total board N.A.
+Total number of other directors N.A. % of total board N.A.